-New York State law limits the amount that a creditor can garnish (take) from your wages for repayment of debts.
-New York State wage garnishment laws (commonly called income executions in New York) are only slightly more restrictive than federal law, allowing judgment creditors—those creditors who have sued and received a money judgment—to take up to 10% of your gross wages.
-For a few types of debts, creditors can take more without first needing to file and win a lawsuit.
+New York State law limits the amount that a creditor can garnish (take) from your wages to repay debts.
+New York State wage garnishment laws (commonly called income executions in New York) provide borrowers with slightly more protection than federal law, allowing judgment creditors—those creditors who have sued and received a money judgment—to take up to 10% of your gross wages.
+In some cases, depending on the debt type, creditors can take more without first needing to file and win a lawsuit.

-An income execution is an order from a court or a government agency that is sent to your employer.
-It requires your employer to withhold a certain amount of money from your paycheck for the benefit of your creditor.
+An income execution is an order from a court or a government agency that requires your employer to withhold a certain amount of money from your paycheck for the benefit of your creditor.
 The creditor can’t take your entire check, however.
 Legal limits dictate how much of your paycheck a creditor can garnish, depending on the type of debt.

-Most creditors cannot get an income execution order until they have first obtained a court judgment stating that you owe the creditor money.
+However, most creditors cannot get an income execution order until they have first obtained a court judgment stating that you owe the creditor money.
 For example, if you are behind on credit card payments or owe a doctor’s bill, the creditor would need first to file a lawsuit, win in court, and receive a money judgment against you before garnishing your wages.

 Here are the rules: